-He and his colleagues use solutions offered by WUR’s FB-IT that allow secure storage and sharing – while taking into account the sensitivity of their data.
+He and his colleagues use solutions offered by WUR’s FB-IT that allow secure storage and sharing – while taking into account their data's sensitivity.

-WUR’s data policy is written around four data confidentiality levels: open, internal, confidential, and secret.
+WUR’s data policy is based on four data confidentiality levels: open, internal, confidential, and secret.
 While Jos explains that the confidentiality level of their data differs between projects, he adds: “The default mode of operation is to treat data as confidential.”
 The group minimises the risk of data loss or leaking through encryption, pseudonymisation, and the use of data sharing protocols.

-Especially with sensitive data, choosing secure storage solutions is key.
-Jos’ group uses Sharepoint teamsites, a Microsoft web environment that allows the easy sharing and editing of files.
+Choosing secure storage solutions is key, especially with sensitive data.
+Jos’ group uses Sharepoint teamsites, a Microsoft web environment, to easily share and edit files.
 They also use the cloud solution SURFdrive.
-WUR’s data policy lists both Sharepoint and SURFdrive as suitable for confidential data.
+WUR’s data policy considers both Sharepoint and SURFdrive as suitable for confidential data.